Everything You Need to Know Before Reading

-(((Oh my, they are really good at packing so much into what looks like so little.
+(((Oh my, they are so good at packing so much into what looks like so little.

 #1.
 Spock admits to feeling.
 This, as we all know, is HUGE.
 We can also tell that this is a direct response to Kirk's insults from earlier.

 #2.
 Kirk grins to show how affected he is by Spock's admittance.
 There's something else going on, too.
 If it was simply a matter of "Hey, my friend has emotions!"
 He would have treated the moment differently, possibly in a more extroverted way if the actor so chose.

 #3.
 "I believe there's some hope for you after all, Mr. Spock."
 This line states the obvious, but also implies that there's hope for something more, especially with the way the line delivered.